 Do a visual check for cracks or breaks on the ceramic insulator.
-A hair-line crack can be hard to see at the electrode.
-The spark gap must be set at three-sixteenths (3/16") of an inch and tip of electrode above the slots in the burner.
-When adjusting, always loosen the screw and move into place: never try to move without loosening the screw.
+A hair line crack can be hard to see ont the electrode.
+The spark gap must be set at three sixteenths (3/16") of an inch and tip of the electrode should be above the slots in the burner.
+When adjusting, always loosen the screw and move into place.
+Never try to move without loosening the screw.
 On newer units the electrode and high voltage cable are integrated into one component.
 To acquire the proper part always provide the product number.